-$\mathbf{Q}1$ l
+1- -6 Q2

-NIS in millions 2019 2018 Note
+NIS in millions 2019 2018 2019 2018 Note

-Total comprehensive income (loss) before tax 127 (34) Reporting period - The increase in income during the reporting period was primarily due to investment income in the amount of approximately NIS 142 million during the reporting period, as compared with investment loss in the amount of approximately NIS 14 million in the corresponding period last year.
+Total comprehensive income before tax 236 (36) 110 (3) Reporting period - The increase in income during the reporting period was primarily due to investment income in the amount of approximately NIS 258 million during the reporting period, as compared with investment loss in the amount of approximately NIS 3 million in the corresponding period last year.
+Quarter - The increase in income during the reporting period was primarily due to investment income in the amount of approximately NIS 116 million during the reporting period, as compared with a total of approximately NIS 10 million in the corresponding period last year.